 Unregulated contaminants are those for which the EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist the EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is necessary.
 Every five years, the EPA issues a new list of no more than 30 unregulated contaminants to be monitored.
-If you are interested in examining the results, please contact Indiana American Water at 1-800-492-8373.
-The tables below provides information on the unregulated contaminants that were detected in the water system under the previous round of monitoring in the Terre Haute system..
+The table below provides information on the unregulated contaminants that were detected in the water system under the past round of monitoring.
+Indiana American Water will be conducting the next round of monitoring starting in November 2024.
+If you are interested in examining any of these results, please contact Indiana American Water at 1-800-492-8373.